muritane/coordination-architecture/metrics_under_constraint.md

 ## Preconditions for Executable Metrics

-A metric becomes shared-for-evaluation **only if all of the following hold**.
+A metric becomes shared-for-evaluation **only if all of the following constraints hold**.

-These are not moral requirements.
+These are execution constraints, not moral criteria.
-They are **execution constraints**.

 ---

 ### 1. Bounded Resources

 Evaluation consumes:

 - time,
 - attention,
 - energy,